hero

 Program Structure

-• Held on Tuesdays and Thursdays
+• Held exclusively on Tuesdays and Thursdays

-• Scheduled during one of the following time slots: 10 am-12:30 pm (generally just one day of the week), 2-4:30 pm, and 5-7:30 pm
+• Scheduled during one of the following time slots: 10 am-12:30 pm, 2-4:30 pm, and 5-7:30 pm

 • Offered exclusively during the fall and spring semesters.
 (The MHC program does not run courses over the summer or winter sessions)

-Students must agree to commit to the above-outlined course schedule.
-We are sorry that we are unable to accept part-time students into the program.
-Students are required to enroll in at least four classes in each of the four semesters.
+The MHC program is a strictly full-time program.
+Students are required to enroll in at least four classes in each of the four semesters, as outlined in the curriculum.
 Enrolling in fewer than four courses would, in most cases, mean extending one’s time in the program by one full year given that each required course is offered only once per year.

 Curriculum